adrismiller/hpsite/README.md

     create a functioning login system and a search feature
     - Logged in users can search the catelogue (which consists of all the books on goodreads, and some books from Harry Potter) by author, title, or isbn, leave reviews, and see other people's reviews.
+ - Not hosted anywhere but site is shown in  https://youtu.be/R6BxtlgzpJ0

  # Site Images
  Home page